Hampstead Heath Constabulary: Uniform and equipment

 As constables they are authorised to carry and use batons, in addition to handcuffs, torches, radios and other typical police equipment.
 Rank is worn on epaulettes in operational uniform and for Sergeants on the sleeves of tunics.
-Typical to British police agencies, constables and sergeants wear a collar number to identify themselves.
+Typical of British police agencies, constables and sergeants wear a collar number to identify themselves.

 The HHC patrol the heath on foot, mountain bike and in marked vehicles.

 Ranks

 Identity

 The Heath Constabulary continue to use the term "Constabulary" rather than "Parks Police" to portray a more local and traditional aim of policing, but for those who are confused by the term the words "Policing Hampstead Heath" have been added to their vehicles to clarify their aim.

 The constables are paid for out of charitable and private funds held by the City of London Corporation, and as such, their activity is not subject to the Freedom of Information Act.
 This contrasts with the status of most other constables appointed within non-territorial police forces, such as port police.